 Attempts by studios to get theaters to allow movies to go out on home video sooner have met with resistance from cinema chains, which argue that films need long runs in their venues to maximize sales and that faster home-video release cuts into revenue because consumers wait to watch the film at home.

 In 2010, Walt Disney Co.
-(DIS) angered European cinema operators when it announced plans to release “Alice in Wonderland” on DVD 13 weeks after its theater run.
+(DIS:US) angered European cinema operators when it announced plans to release “Alice in Wonderland” on DVD 13 weeks after its theater run.
 In 2011, cinema chains complained when Comcast Corp.
-(CMCSA)’s Universal Pictures, News Corp.
-(NWSA)’s Fox, Sony Corp.
-(6758) and Time Warner Inc. (TWX)’s Warner Bros. began releasing movies through DirecTV (DTV) for four to six weeks after the theatrical release.
+(CMCSA:US)’s Universal Pictures, News Corp.
+(NWSA:US)’s Fox, Sony Corp.
+(6758) and Time Warner Inc. (TWX:US)’s Warner Bros. began releasing movies through DirecTV (DTV:US) for four to six weeks after the theatrical release.
 The studios eventually dropped the plan, which didn’t feature any major hits, citing low demand.

 Michael Pachter, an analyst at Wedbush Securities in Los Angeles, said Cinedigm’s approach has limited scalability.